NicolasImagawa/e-commerce-sales-pipeline/README.md

 -  `CODE` = Change $CLIENT_ID on the following link and paste it on your browser \
             https://auth.mercadolivre.com.br/authorization?response_type=code&$CLIENT_ID&redirect_uri=https://github.com/NicolasImagawa \
             Then, get the code from the reponse URL.
 It starts with "TG-" followed be an alphanumeric sequence.
+> [!IMPORTANT]
+> `CODE` lasts for about 10 minutes, so if an error occurs while trying to get the Access Token that might be the case.

 > [!TIP]
 > If this is your first time accessing Mercado Livre's API, you can learn more about it on the following webpage: https://developers.mercadolivre.com.br/pt_br/crie-uma-aplicacao-no-mercado-livre

+After that,